it's been a year to remember

 CNCF has a long-standing relationship with Dr. Joel Selanikio, a physician, former CDC epidemiologist and outbreak investigator, and consultant epidemiologist to the DC Department of Health and to FEMA for the COVID-19 response over 2020-21.

-Thanks to Dr. Selanikio's continuous council, we have been able to take educated and well-thought out steps to ensure the safety of our community members as we navigate COVID-19.
+Thanks to Dr. Selanikio's continuous counsel, we have been able to take educated and well-thought out steps to ensure the safety of our community members as we navigate COVID-19.

 We don't yet have all our statistics available from this virtual December 9+10 event, but we'll share them as soon as they're ready!